Skip to content

 maxRetries?: number;

 /** Base directory for all CiteKit operations.
-Useful for serverless (e.g., /tmp). */
+Acts as the anchor for resolving relative source paths. */

 baseDir?: string;